 You might ask what is going on in the courts, since.

+Let me start with a few of my favorite quotes to help explain where Iviewit is at and where we are heading.

+QUOTE "The individual is handicapped by coming face-to-face with a conspiracy so monstrous he cannot believe it exists."
+J. Edgar Hoover

+President Kennedy said of Freemasonry: QUOTE "The very word 'secrecy' is repugnant in a free and open society; and we are as a people inherently and historically opposed to secret societies, to secret oaths and to secret proceedings.
+We decided long ago that the dangers of excessive and unwarranted concealment of pertinent facts far outweighed the dangers which are cited to justify it."
+President John F. Kennedy — address to newspaper publishers, April 27, 1961

+QUOTE "To announce that there must be no criticism of the President, or that we are to stand by the President right or wrong, is not only unpatriotic and servile, but morally treasonable to the American public."
+Theodore Roosevelt

-That is a fascinating question Dick, as with Anderson’s whistleblower revelations, it is apparent that the Courts and the Courts Self Regulating Bar Associations in New York are suspect in the CRIMINAL allegations of Anderson, from the US Attorney, to the District Attorney, to the New York Attorney General Cuomo, to high ranking New York Supreme Court Officials whom both Anderson and I allege have all been central to the derailing of justice by failing to investigate the corrupt public officials, as they are one in the same.
-In fact, in Cuomo’s case his offices instead of investigating the accused public officials as duty bound to do on behalf of the People, Cuomo instead is representing the Public Officials Anderson blew the Whistle on and thereby conflicting his offices from investigation.
-Not only did Cuomo’s office fail to represent the People and instead represents the accused, conflicting his offices from investigation, Cuomo also failed his duty, when conflicts exist under Public Officer Rule 172B of the New York Code, to call in a non-conflicted third party investigator to replace his offices duties to investigate.
-This conflict and failure to investigate, thereby creates an intentional Obstruction of Justice, leaving no one investigating these officials and whereby the public officials have not been investigated at all up until this point and their defenses against a Whistleblower paid for entirely on tax payer dollars.
+To answer your question of where this is going Dick that is a fascinating question with a fascinating answer, as with Anderson’s whistleblower revelations, it is now apparent that the Courts and the Courts Self Regulating Bar Associations in New York are now suspect in the CRIMINAL allegations of Anderson.
+From the US Attorney, to the District Attorney, to the New York Attorney General Cuomo, to the cleaner Naomi Goldstein, to high ranking New York Supreme Court Officials whom both Anderson and I allege have all been central to the derailing of justice by failing to investigate the corrupt public officials and blocking due process as part of an intentional obstruction, as the crime stoppers and criminals are one in the same.

+The Conspiracy Theory now peppered with FACTUAL EVIDENCE making it a LEGAL CONSPIRACY, prosecutable under hundreds of laws violated.
+In fact, take for example Cuomo’s case where his offices instead of investigating the accused public officials, as duty bound to do on behalf of the People, instead is representing the Public Officials Anderson blew the Whistle on and thereby conflicting his offices from investigation.
+In my case he represents himself as a defendant using his public office public corruption unit on taxpayers dollars, against me the victim, same with Anderson and every other victim related legally to Anderson.
+Dead Center handling and defending the accused public officials that Cuomo’s public integrity unit is supposed to investigate to protect the People, I mean even in New York this is beyond believable.
+Not only did Cuomo’s office fail to represent the People and instead represents the accused, conflicting his offices from investigation but Cuomo also failed his public office duty, when conflicted under Public Officer Rule 172B of the New York Code, to call in a non-conflicted third party investigator to replace his offices duties to investigate.
+This conflict of interest and the failure to bring in a non conflicted investigator creates an intentional Federal Obstruction of Justice, leaving no one investigating these officials.
+Whereby the public officials have eluded investigation up until this point and their defenses thus far, even against a State Supreme Court Whistleblower, both professionally and personally, paid for entirely on taxpayer dollars.
+The taxpayers fleeced of public office monies and services designed to protect the People factually used instead to prey upon the citizen victims and protect the Public Office Criminals.